search-icon

 Zone picking is a method of order picking that involves dividing a warehouse into a series of different zones with each warehouse employee trained to pick within an assigned zone.
 An order may be moved down a conveying system from zone to zone to have items added.
 The goal is to create greater speed in the picking process.
 It also allows specialisation based on skill level.
 For example, fork truck operators can be assigned to a zone that exclusively houses large items that must be picked with a lift.

-DEAR allows you to assign products to one or more Pick Zones to streamline picking.
+Cin7 Core allows you to assign products to one or more Pick Zones to streamline picking.
 When using the WMS app, you will be given the option to select the Pick Zone as well as Location during picking.

 Add pick zones to a location